Our Commitment to Equity, Diversity and Inclusion

 See good starting points for support centers and resources available to students, faculty and staff, as well as a few resources collected by the Department of Environmental Science for pursing equity and inclusion in all aspects of academic life and research.

 ENVS Inclusive Excellence Committee

-Our departmental committee, comprised of faculty seeks to put our Commitment to Equity, Diversity and Inclusion into action.
+Our departmental committee, comprised of faculty, staff, and students seeks to put our Commitment to Equity, Diversity and Inclusion into action.
 We work on issues including (but not limited to) the following themes that were discussed in our summer 2020 interdialogue group conversations facilitated by Initiatives for Organizational Inclusion.
 These are are meant to be starting points in a living document.